milesmfe/racing-game/README.md

 Step 2: Run the Server

 ```
-# 1. Navigate to the server directory
-cd server

-# 2. Install dependencies (if you haven't already)
-npm install

-# 3. Start the production server
+# From the project's root directory, run the start script
 npm start
 ```

 The server will now be running at `http://localhost:3000`.